Goldman Algebra, Opers and the Swapping Algebra: The swapping bracket

 The swapping algebra is very easy to define.
-However, in the sequel we shall need to consider other Poisson algebras built out of the swapping algebra and that will be more precisely subalgebras of the fraction algebra of $\cL(\PP)$.
-We introduce in this paragraph {\em cross fractions}, {\em multi fractions} and the {\em multi fraction algebra}.
+However, in the sequel we shall need to consider other Poisson algebras built out of the swapping algebra: these algebras will be more precisely subalgebras of the fraction algebra of $\cL(\PP)$.
+We introduce in this paragraph {\em cross fractions}, {\em multifractions} and the {\em multifraction algebra}.